asulibraries/WEST_holdings/README.md

 This script has been modified for ASU specifics.
 Thanks to Kate Deibel for the excellent code.

 ## Background
 For our commitment to services like WEST, we have to provide holding records.
 Unfortunately, there is no direct way to export holding records from Alma.
-Using ideas from [Bill Kelm's approach](https://github.com/hatfieldlibrary/alma-holdings-records), this repository contains a series of scripts for extracting holding records via the Alma REST APIs.
+Using ideas from [Bill Kelm's approach](https://github.com/hatfieldlibrary/alma-holdings-records), this repository contains a script for extracting holding records via the Alma REST APIs.

+## Requirements
+- Python3 (3.6+)
+- Alma API access with Bib record read privileges

+### Libraries:
+- Requests
+- asyncIO
+- aIOhttp
+- TQDM
+- PyMarc
+- lxml

-## Usage ##
+## Usage
 ```
 west1_extract_MMS_IDs.py <file.mrc> <apiKey>
 ```